TheLarkInn/LazyParseWebpackPlugin/README.md

 # V8LazyParseWebpackPlugin

 This is a webpack plugin designed to exploit the V8 engines treatment of functions with parens wrapped around them.
 This lazy loads the parsing decreasing initial load time.

-# EXPERIMENTAL WIP: this is highly experimental so please report issues for whatever you come across.
+This is experimental.

 ## Install

 To install run the following npm install command:
 ```shell
 npm install v8-lazy-parse-webpack-plugin --save-dev
 ```